presswizards/FreeScoutGPT/README.md

 8. Also, on the Reply screen, there is an Edit Prompt button, which you can use to rework the prompt and customize it for this reply, and then submit it to generate a reply using the additional information entered.
 Note that this prompt is not saved, it is unique to this reply only.
 [Note: this method does not yet use the new Responses API options.]

 ## Changelog
+v1.0.26: Adds better settings checks to prevent "Undefined array key" errors if DB migrations were not completed during the module update.

 v1.0.25: Adds new OpenAI Responses API settings: Enable/Disable, Articles text area, and Responses Prompt.
 Disabling will ensure it uses the current Chat Completions API calls.
 A big thanks to Lewis Downey for sponsoring the Responses API development and testing.

 v1.0.24: No longer unintentionally filters out the new gpt-4.1 models from the Settings model drop-down, which were released April 14, 2025.
 Cheaper, faster, smarter, I'd recommend using gpt-4.1 over gpt-4o now. ( See: https://openai.com/index/gpt-4-1/ )